ployt0/wp_img_compressor/README.md

 with writing more posts.
 What better way to return to productivity than that script I'd been hankering after.

-I'm also providing accompanying an accompanying "library" to interact with the API from python, `wp_api`, using my newly learned "application passwords".
+I'm also providing an accompanying "library" to interact with the API from python, `wp_api`, using my newly learned "application passwords".

 I decided to split this code into its own repository so it can be public